 The Long-Neglected Bloom of Spring

-Although Kenzo Power Cologne was released approximately 10 years ago, at that time I already had the original Kenzo Power in my wardrobe, therefore I did not pay too much attention to it being Cologne a flanker of it.
-Nonetheless, a couple of weeks ago I came across a Cologne's tester bottle, and instantly my mind went back to that time, the original floral smell of that scent made of secret flower unfolded in my nose, the powdery, androgyne, and oriental aura created by Power, and without hesitation I bought it for a ridiculous price.
+Although Kenzo Power Cologne was released approximately ten years ago, at that time, I already had the original Kenzo Power in my wardrobe.
+Therefore I did not pay too much attention to it being Cologne a flanker of it.
+However, a couple of weeks ago, I ran into a bottle of Cologne tester, and immediately my mind returned to that time, the original floral smell of that perfume made of a secret powdery, androgyne, and oriental aura created by Power.
+Without hesitation, I bought it for a ridiculous price.

-I happened that this morning I noticed the bottle on the shelf of my bathroom, and I wore it to go to the office.
+I happened this morning I noticed the bottle on the shelf of my bathroom, and I wore it to go to the office.
 The opening of Power Cologne is rich of bergamot along with verbena and cardamom.
-The verbena is an excellent substitute for the original Power's neroli as it also carries the citrus aspect along with a slightly floral aspect.
-The cardamom imparts a cool soft spiciness which also lends itself towards a citrus feel.
+The verbena is an excellent substitute for the original Power's neroli as it also carries the citrus aspect along with a slightly floral character.
+The cardamom imparts a crisp, soft spiciness, which also lends itself towards a citrus feel.
 The combination of bergamot and cardamom is the same as in the original Power and carries surprising "power" for a fragrance trying to emulate an eau de cologne.

-The heart starts with a geranium note which is green and floral at the same time, sharing that similarity to the lavender in Aqua Admirabilis.
-That starts as pepper and coriander take the geranium and add a spicy feel to the middle of this.
-Both of these notes add a bite to the floral character that takes this away from the clean and fresh and more towards the spicy and floral.
+The heart starts with a geranium note, which is green and floral at the same time, sharing that similarity to the lavender in Aqua Admirabilis.
+That starts as pepper and coriander take the geranium and add a fresh feel to the middle of this.
+These notes add a touch to the floral character, which makes it less clean and sweet and more spicy and floral.
 Yet in Power Cologne, I catch that powdery and buttery aspects of the iris flower, or better the orris root, which in my opinion is the secret flower never mentioned in the pyramid notes.

 Power Cologne has outstanding longevity and sillage.
-This is remarkable because most Eau de Colognes are made to last only a short while.
-I am not the biggest fan of flankers when they are too similar to the original but in this case, the perfumer has done an excellent job of marrying the qualities of a traditional eau de cologne and the original Power.
-In doing so he has created a fragrance that is recognizably made up of that fragrant genetics but can stand on its own, deservedly so.
-Cologne is a more gentle fragrance to the original Power and can easily be worn on a daily basis.
-I find this highly distinct and rather simple with its citrus opening nice green heart and lovely oriental dry down.
-You should give this a try if you ever come across a bottle... don't make the same mistake I did long ago.
+It is remarkable because of most Eau de Colognes last only a short while.
+I am not the biggest fan of flankers when they are too similar to the original, but in this case, the perfumer has done an excellent job of marrying the qualities of a traditional eau de cologne and the unique Power.
+In doing so, he has created a fragrance that is recognizably made up of that fragrant genetics but can stand on its own, deservedly so.
+Cologne is a more gentle fragrance to the original Power and can easily be worn daily.
+I find this highly distinct and rather dull with its citrus opening cute green heart and lovely oriental dry down.
+You should give this a try if you ever come across a bottle.
+I was hoping you wouldn't make the same mistake I did long ago.

 I like the scent because of its lightness but the lingering and passionate smell.
-This is ideal of ordinary days when you just want to go to the office, or for men who want to smell fresh while hitting the gym, or just during the ordinary days of spring and summer.
-To my flavor, Cologne is suitable for spring and summer days and early evenings, for both young and old men.
+It is ideal of ordinary days when you want to go to the office, or for men who want to smell fresh while hitting the gym, or just during the average days of spring and summer.
+To my flavor, Cologne is suitable for spring and summer days and early evenings, for both young and older men.